-And she’s an accomplished athlete, which provided me with someone who was always willing to walk, hike, bike, or face some insanely accurate tennis serves.
+She’s an accomplished athlete, which provided me with someone who was always willing to walk, hike, bike, or face some insanely accurate tennis serves.
 My ace percentage was near zero, I’m sure, and I broke a lot of rackets.

-One of my favorite places, for a short time, was an after-hours space that could only serve bottled water, but served up excellent, smooth, house music one could close their eyes and get lost in.
+One of my favorite places, for a short time, was an after-hours space that could only serve bottled water, but served up excellent, smooth, progressive house music one could close their eyes and get lost in.
 It was the antithesis to the noisy, violent drink-fest down the road, and I wish I had gone more often.
 They didn’t last long.

 My cousin was also extremely tolerant of my eccentricities, and often shitty moods.
 I can recall times when my “just being honest” was more accurately “just being a self-righteous, insensitive, inconsiderate asshole”.

 Dear parents: your kids will take on a lot of your pain.
 If they’re born very empathic or sensitive, they’ll absorb all of it, and have no idea what to do with it.